IlIIIIIIlI/React_work_timeline/README.md

 The application I am recommending this time is a lightweight tool that I developed myself.
 It is used for summarizing job information for Graduate Programs.

+### Motivation
-> Motivation: There are many platforms nowadays that provide up-to-date and comprehensive job information, such as Seek, Indeed, GradAustralia, LinkedIn and so on.
+> There are many platforms nowadays that provide up-to-date and comprehensive job information, such as Seek, Indeed, GradAustralia, LinkedIn and so on.
 However, it always feels like there are too many jobs to go through and it can be overwhelming.
+>
-Although you can filter by "latest" to see the most recent job postings, you still don't have a clear idea of when to apply.
+> Although you can filter by "latest" to see the most recent job postings, you still don't have a clear idea of when to apply.
 Combining with Gantt chart, I came up with the idea of highlighting application deadlines and requirements (such as whether PR is required) on a timeline.

+### Tech stack
+> It's very simple - just pure TypeScript without any backend.
+>
-> Tech stack: It's very simple - just pure TypeScript without any backend.
-Data processing was a bit challenging especially dealing with HTML hierarchy and string manipulation.
+> Data processing was a bit challenging especially dealing with HTML hierarchy and string manipulation.

-> interesting thing:
+### interesting thing:
 > 1. the filter is added by react component, so it might cause problem when you open it on the phone;
 > 2. spent more than 3 hrs on the date filter, it seems ts had difficulties with multiple attributes filtering;
 > 3. the frontend's pain is only the filter